Preserving by Home Freeze Drying

 When a spread is prepared with no added pectin, temperature is critical.
 The pectin in fruit becomes water soluble when it is heated.
 Heating fruit juice or fruit with sugar to a rolling boil causes water to evaporate and the sugar to reach an appropriate concentration.
 The ratio of sugar to water is measured through temperature and is known as the gelling point.
 At the gelling point, enough water has evaporated to strengthen the pectin network enough to slow the movement of water to form a spreadable gel.
 Arriving at the gelling point quickly is best to retain the fruit’s best flavor, color, and the pectin’s thickening power.
 Pectin will begin to break down and lose its ability to gel if cooked beyond the gelling point.
 Evaporation can be sped up by using a wide pan to expose more surface of the product.

 There are three methods of testing for the gelling point in sweet spreads made without added pectin—temperature test, spoon or sheet test, and freezer test.[1]
-Of these, the temperature test is the most dependable but altitude must be considered.
+Of these, the temperature test is the most dependable but elevation must be considered.
 The gelling point is 220°F or 8°F above the boiling point of water at sea level.
-For each 1000 feet of altitude above sea level, subtract 2 degrees F. For instance, at 1,000 feet of altitude, the jelly is done at 218°F; at 2,000 feet, 216°F, etc.
+For each 1000 feet of elevation above sea level, subtract 2 degrees F. For instance, at 1,000 feet of altitude, the jelly is done at 218°F; at 2,000 feet, 216°F, etc.

 When making sweet spreads every ingredient and processing step is critical.
 Following tested recipes, using fruit at the right maturity level, and getting the balance of pectin, acid, and sugar correct can affect the quality and safety of the spread.
 Making double batches or reducing the amount of sugar in the recipe may interfere with gel formation.
 Regardless of whether a recipe is made with added pectin or no added pectin, all cooked spreads must be processed in a water bath canner with the processing time adjusted for altitude.